dmulyalin/ttp/docs/source/Extend Tag/Extend Tag.rst

 ------
 ``inputs="name1, name2, .. , nameN"``

-This filter allows to form a comma separated list of input tags to load from extended template, identified by input tag name attribute.
+This filter specifies a comma-separated list of input tag names to load from the extended template.

 groups
 ------
 ``groups="name1, name2, .. , nameN"`` or ``groups="1, 5, .. , N"``

-This filter allows to form a comma separated list of groups to load from extended template, identified by group tag name attribute or group index.
-Group indexes counted from top group starting from 0.
+This filter specifies a comma-separated list of groups to load from the extended template, identified by group tag name attribute or group index.
+Group indexes are counted from the top group starting at 0.

 vars
 ----
 ``vars="name1, name2, .. , nameN"``

-This filter allows to form a comma separated list of template variable tags to load from extended template, identified by variables tag name attribute.
+This filter specifies a comma-separated list of template variable tags to load from the extended template.

 lookups
 -------
 ``lookups="name1, name2, .. , nameN"``

-This filter allows to form a comma separated list of lookup tags to load from extended template, identified by lookup tag name attribute.
+This filter specifies a comma-separated list of lookup tags to load from the extended template.

 outputs
 -------
 ``outputs="name1, name2, .. , nameN"``

-This filter allows to form a comma separated list of output tags to load from extended template, identified by output tag name attribute.
+This filter specifies a comma-separated list of output tags to load from the extended template.

 macro
 -----